GSA/digitalgov.gov/content/posts/2016-10-25-digitalgov-readers-and-subscribers-we-want-to-talk-to-you.md

 ---
+url: /2016/10/25/digitalgov-readers-and-subscribers-we-want-to-talk-to-you/
 date: 2016-10-25 3:00:21 -0400
-title: 'DigitalGov Readers and Subscribers\: We Want to Talk to You'
+title: 'DigitalGov Readers and Subscribers: We Want to Talk to You'
 summary: 'As you know, over the last few years DigitalGov has surfaced the innovative advancements many are making across the government space while providing a platform for learning best practices and coming together as a community.
 Over the course of the next few weeks, a small team from 18F'
-authors: [18f-team]
+authors:
+  - 18f-team
 categories:
   - Content
   - Managing Digital
   - Our Work
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - content